fporciel-nous-dev/fporciel-nous-dev/README.md

 ways to collaborate.
 The fight for a free and open digital society is a collective effort.
 I will update this page periodically to share any progress made.

-## 💬 Ask me about:
+## <a name="eight"><wbr></a>💬 Ask me about:

-<a name="eight"><wbr></a>The history of logic, from pre-Socratic thought to Gödel's incompleteness theorems.
+The history of logic, from pre-Socratic thought to Gödel's incompleteness theorems.
 I'd be happy to share my passion.

 ## 📫 How to reach me